Grisbloo/S.A.M.A.N.T.H.A./Devlog.md

 ---wireless connection hopefully working
 -Wireless connection done, calling it a sucessful day learned to do sudo shutdown -h now to safely shut down the system instead of just flicking the off switch

+June 5th parts recieved project may proely begin using a breadboard to link things up since everything is male connections